Q: Who is required to comply with the SB 1383 procurement requirements? Do any of the procurement requirements pertain to special districts?

 The intent is to encourage the demand and use of recovered organic waste products, as this is where most of the environmental benefits are realized.
 Procuring compost and then selling it via a third party does not meet the intent of these regulations, which is to build markets for the use of recovered organic waste products.

 Q: Does a jurisdiction have to procure specific products, such as compost and mulch, to meet their procurement target?

-No, the regulations provide flexibility for jurisdictions to choose the recovered organic waste product(s) that best fit local needs to meet their procurement target.
+No, the regulations provide flexibility for jurisdictions to choose a combination of the types of recovered organic waste product(s) defined in the regulations that best fit local needs to meet their procurement target.
 A jurisdiction has the option to meet their procurement target by procuring a sufficient quantity of one product or a mix of products.

 Q: What if the jurisdiction’s calculated procurement target exceeds the quantity of recovered organic waste products that they are able to use?

 The procurement requirements are designed to build markets for recovered organic waste products, which is an essential component of achieving the organic waste diversion targets mandated by SB 1383.
 The regulations specify a wide variety of eligible recovered organic waste products that may be procured in order to give jurisdictions flexibility to choose products that fit their local needs.
 However, CalRecycle also recognizes that, in some extraordinary cases, the procurement target may exceed a jurisdiction’s need for recovered organic waste products.